-Qualification: It is the duty of each judge to prepare himself thoroughly and constantly update his preparation by recertifying his national card each year.
-He shall not accept any judging assignment for which he does not feel well qualified.
+Qualification: It is the duty of each judge to prepare themselves thoroughly and constantly update their preparation by recertifying their national card each year.
+The judge shall not accept any judging assignment for which they do not feel well qualified.
 All judges must be nationally certified.

-- A. Appearance: Each judge shall be prompt and shall dress and conduct himself with the dignity appropriate to his status.
+- A. Appearance: Each judge shall be prompt and shall dress and conduct themselves with the dignity appropriate to the status.
 Coaches shall help set and maintain such standards.
-Judges shall wear a dark blue coat, gray slacks, and a shirt and tie. - B. Activities: Each judge shall confine his activities to the purpose for which he is assigned.
+Judges shall wear a dark blue coat, gray slacks, and a shirt and tie. - B. Activities: Each judge shall confine their activities to the purpose for which they are assigned.
 This does not include coaching, demonstrating, or recruiting.
 Coaches will not ask judges to double as coaches - C. Impartiality: Every judge will avoid even the appearance of partisanship.
-For example, a judge will avoid: Judging a meet involving an institution he attends or at which he is employed in the athletic department. - (1) Judging any meet when he feels prejudiced toward any competing team. - (2) Traveling with one of the competing teams to or from the meet, except on commercial transportation. - (3) Accepting overnight lodging invitations with competitors or coaches before or after a meet. - (4) Accepting social invitations from the host coach before or after the meet unless the opposing coach also is included. - (5) Giving any appearance, especially at the meet, of any particular friendship with any coach or competitor. - D. Coaches' Restrictions: Coaches will avoid even the appearance of courting partisanship or unprofessional behavior.
-For example, coaches may not: - (1) Discuss with judges before the meet the rules and their interpretations unless the opposing coach also is included. - (2) Offer gifts, favors or privileges to judges that can be interpreted as attempts to influence their judgments in favor of his team. - (3) As home coaches, act as announcers of their own competition.
+For example, a judge will avoid: Judging a meet involving an institution they attend or at which they are employed in the athletic department. - (1) Judging any meet when they feel prejudice toward any competing team. - (2) Traveling with one of the competing teams to or from the meet, except on commercial transportation. - (3) Accepting overnight lodging invitations with competitors or coaches before or after a meet. - (4) Accepting social invitations from the host coach before or after the meet unless the opposing coach also is included. - (5) Giving any appearance, especially at the meet, of any particular friendship with any coach or competitor. - D. Coaches' Restrictions: Coaches will avoid even the appearance of courting partisanship or unprofessional behavior.
+For example, coaches may not: - (1) Discuss with judges before the meet the rules and their interpretations unless the opposing coach also is included. - (2) Offer gifts, favors or privileges to judges that can be interpreted as attempts to influence their judgments in favor of their team.

-(4) Make public statements critical of judging.
+- (3) As home coaches, act as announcers of their own competition. - (4) Make public statements critical of judging.